klinkby/kli.dk/src/content/post/2022/consistency-in-distributed-systems/index.md

 ## Conclusion

 Changing data consistently across multiple distributed resource services requires careful design and implementation compared to its classic monolithic counterpart.
+If strict atomicity is not required, consider using the [Saga-pattern](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/saga/saga).

 ---